dbos-inc/dbos-docs/docs/cloud-tutorials/byod-management.md

 ---
 sidebar_position: 3
 title: Bringing Your Own Database
-description: Learn how to bring your own PostgreSQL database to DBOS Cloud
 ---

-In this guide, you'll learn how to bring your own PostgreSQL database instance to DBOS Cloud and deploy your applications to it.
+In this guide, you'll learn how to bring your own Postgres database instance to DBOS Cloud and deploy your applications to it.

 ### Linking Your Database to DBOS Cloud

-To bring your own PostgreSQL database instance to DBOS Cloud, you must first create a role DBOS Cloud can use to deploy and manage your apps.
+To bring your own Postgres database instance to DBOS Cloud, you must first create a role DBOS Cloud can use to deploy and manage your apps.
 This role must be named `dbosadmin` and must have the `LOGIN` and `CREATEDB` privileges:

 ```sql